Air Conditioning & Heating, Serving Northwest Houston

 Heat Pumps

 Heat pumps are kind of like an AC unit running in reverse.
 A central heat pump systems look exactly like a forced-air furnace and A/C setup found in most homes, with one major exception – there isn’t a furnace.
 Instead of a furnace is an air handler that involves a blower fan and an evaporator coil.
 Heat pumps use an outdoor condenser for both heating and cooling.
+For Cypress homeowners considering a complete heating and cooling upgrade, our AC replacement services in Cypress provide expert guidance on heat pumps, furnaces, and integrated HVAC systems tailored to Houston’s unique climate demands.

 Which One is Best for Houston Homes

 This really depends on what you are looking for.
 You don’t find many residential homes here in Houston with boilers.
 Furnaces are designed to offer a powerful amount of heat through the winter.
 The problem is, Houston doesn’t really get that cold for most of the winter.
 A heat pump was designed for milder climates.
 However, just because it doesn’t get cold most of the winter, doesn’t mean it doesn’t get cold.
 Usually once to twice a winter there is a really bad cold snap where it gets REALLY cold.
 Anyone remember the February freeze?
 Furnaces are perfect for those cold snaps.
 Lining up all the options, we suggest going with what is most important to you.
+Whether you need a new heat pump, furnace, or complete HVAC system, our AC replacement services in Cypress can help you select the perfect heating and cooling solution for your Houston-area home.

 If your heat pump or furnace has gone out, give Be Cool AC & Heating a call for fast, friendly furnace repair service that is competitively priced!
 (832) 906-6113

-Share This Post
+Share

 Share on facebook